KulikDM/pythresh/docs/example.rst

 Just as outlier detection often suffers from model instability, a thresholding method may as well due to its unsupervised nature.
 Thus, it is recommended to combine various thresholders outputs, e.g., by averaging, to improve its robustness.
-Luckily this has already been written for covenience as the function "pythresh.thresholds.all"
+Luckily this has already been written for convenience as the function "pythresh.thresholds.all"

 ----